patrick holzer

 seoul, kor

-authorschristian cotting, anreas galliker, patrick holzer
+authorschristian cotting, andreas galliker, patrick holzer

 Museumpark Incheon is conceived as an open cultural landscape that bridges the site’s industrial past with South Korea’s vertical urban development.
 Located on the former OCI factory grounds, the park remains fully accessible to the public and reinterprets the relationship between city, architecture, and nature.
 The concept “49 Walls” reflects Seoul’s urban condition by translating historical spatial patterns into new architectural elements that structure the park and create spaces for art, interaction, and informal use.